csonder/Nectar/README.md

 **My contributions included:**
 - Designing and implementing the **Home page (`index.html`)**
 - Building the **Contact page (`contact.html`)**
+- Creating interactive **product animations and hover effects** on the home page
-- Creating reusable UI components:
+- Developing reusable UI components:
   - Navigation bar
   - Footer
   - Checkout sidebar
-- Ensuring responsive behavior and consistent UI across pages
+- Ensuring responsive behavior and visual consistency across pages
 - Styling shared components using CSS and Bootstrap

-These reusable components were integrated throughout the website to maintain a cohesive user experience.
+These reusable and animated components were integrated throughout the website to create a cohesive and engaging user experience.

 ---